 Lazarus Saturday in Megalochori

-Οn Good Monday from the afternoon onwards they begin kneading in the houses so that after the doughs “rest” all night, on Holy Tuesday the preparations for the melitini begin.
-Melitini are pies made of a thin layer of dough filled with a mixture consisting of mizithra cheese mixed with butter, sugar, eggs and plenty of mastic.
+Οn Good Monday from the afternoon onwards they begin kneading in the houses.
+After the doughs “rest” all night, on Holy Tuesday the preparations for the melitini begin.
+Melitini are pies made of a thin layer of dough, filled with a mixture consisting of mizithra cheese, butter, sugar, eggs and plenty of mastic.
 They open a thin pastry sheet which they cut with a saucer of coffee and fill it with the mixture.
 The whole island smells.
-In the past, making melitini was a real celebration, a competition between the “good ladies” of Santorini.
-A competition as sweet and polite as this Easter cookies.
+In the past, making melitini was a real celebration.
+A competition between the “good ladies” of Santorini.
+As sweet and polite as this Easter cookies.
 In fact, the old people used to say that as the swallows come to the island in the spring, so the melitini will bring back the “expatriate” at Easter.

 Good Friday in Pyrgos

-On Good Friday, from the morning, the women, young and old, of the villages decorate the Epitaph with the fragrant flowers.
+On Good Friday’s morning the women, young and old, decorate the Epitaph with the fragrant flowers.
 In the evening the procession of Epitaph takes place in all the villages.
-The procession of the Epitaph in the inland is famous and specifically in Pyrgos village, which on Good Friday night shines from afar.
+The procession of the Epitaph in the inland is very famous.
+Specifically in Pyrgos village, which on Good Friday night shines from afar.

-At about 8 o’clock, the lights of the small older church of Santorini, Theotokaki, but very rich in illustrations and relics of a parish church, switch off, and the place is lit by the few candles that are allowed to be lit inside, creating a scene of great grief.
-The procession of the Epitaph begins while the whole village shines.
+At about 8 o’clock, the lights of Theotokaki, the small oldest church of Santorini, switch off.
+This church is tiny but very rich in illustrations and relics of a parish church.
+The place is lit by the few candles that are allowed to be lit inside, creating a scene of great grief.
+Moreover, the procession of the Epitaph begins while the whole village shines.
 The procession begins to meander through the alleys of the castle and the locals hold candles and chant the praises of the Epitaph and the smell of spring flowers is “intoxicatingly” mixed with incense.

 Live the experience!

 One of the unique traditions here occurs on Good Saturday.
 People start to gather in the churches from around 11pm for the Easter liturgies, celebrating The Rise of Christ.
-While the priest is giving his speech the patrons of the church throw fireworks in the yard.
+While the priest is giving his speech, the patrons of the church throw fireworks in the yard.
 The Priest passes the Holy Flame and everybody sings “Christos Anesti” (Christ is Risen).
-The bells are ringing cheerfully.
-We exchange wishes of happiness and prosperity
+Church bells are ringing cheerfully while we exchange wishes of happiness and prosperity.

 Good Saturday at the monastery of Profitis Ilias

-In the monastery of Profitis Ilias, at the highest point of the island, on the night of the Resurrection there are no firecrackers, but you can see the fine fireworks that illuminate the entire Santorini.
+On the night of the Resurrection and at the highest point of the island, in the monastery of Profitis Ilias, there are no firecrackers,.
+Despite that, you can see the fine fireworks that illuminate the entire Santorini.

 On Holy Saturday in many villages, the locals are busy setting up “Judas”.
 A kind of scarecrow, filled with firecrackers, which they light on Easter Sunday after the vesper service.
 They let it glow and burst with noise.
 On the night of the Resurrection, everyone is holding a candle and a red egg.
 They are looking forward to the end of the service to go home and eat mageiritsa.
 Mageiritsa is a traditional Easter soup to indicate the end of the fasten period.